Breast milk composition changes over time: a complex process!

 This is where the direct contact from mouth-to-nipple is missing.

 Baby spit backwashes into the mother’s nipple, signalling the exact type of antibodies needed to fight back the infection!

 Does frozen breast milk lose its nutritional value?

 Yes…but it is still very nourishing!

-Always follow the recommendations in term of storage and use of expressed/pumped breast milk.
+Always follow the recommendations in terms of storage and use of expressed/pumped breast milk.

-Pumping and freezing breast milk is a adequate alternative to feeding at the breast, but some bioactive molecules do not resist to cold temperature.
-Make sure baby likes pumped breast milk before you go on and stash your freezer!
+Pumping and freezing breast milk is a adequate alternative to feeding at the breast.
+Some bioactive molecules do not resist to cold temperature.
+Make sure baby likes pumped breast milk before you go and stock your freezer!